python/devguide/triaging.rst

 section being modified retains the same meaning, this label might be appropriate.

-skip news - Used frequently in combination with the skip issue label for PRs that involve trivial changes, backports, or already have a relevant news entry in another PR.
+skip news - Similar to the skip issue label, this label is used for PRs which involve trivial changes, backports, or already have a relevant news entry in another PR.
 Any potentially impactful changes should have a corresponding news entry, but for trivial changes it's commonly at the discretion of the PR author if they wish to opt-out of making one.